tedht/net-worth-calculator/README.en.md

 There is also a Stats page that allow the user to view statistics concerning their assets and liabilities (mean, median, proportions...) as well as a Search page allowing them to search for specific entries and sort them depending on their name, value, category and type (asset or liability).

+This version of the application does not have a working database.
+Instead, json-server is used, which uses a JSON file to simulate a database.

 ## System Requirements

 To run this application, ensure your system meets the following requirements: